When the colder months set in, many turn to their fireplace for a warm refuge.

 According to Your Home Technical Manual, as a heating source about 90% of the heat from a fire is lost up the chimney and it causes indoor air to be replaced by colder outside air.
 In the warmer months, draughty chimneys can suck in massive amounts of hot air from outside into your home.
 In effect, this can counteract the cooling effects of your fans or air conditioning systems.

 Open Chimneys can also allow huge amounts of dust, insects, and bugs into your home all year round.
-Birds will occasionally fly into a home with an open chimney and occasionally get stuck, or emerge in the hearth, sooty and distressed.
+Birds can fly into a home with an open chimney and occasionally get stuck, or emerge in the hearth, sooty and distressed.

 What were the alternatives before a Chimney Draught Stopper?